shannonymous/logs-analysis-project/README.md

 psycopg2 2.7.3.2
 PostgreSQL 9.5.10
 ```
-Generally any recent version will do, as Python makes every attempt to maintain backwards compatibility.
+Generally any recent version of Python will do, as Python makes every attempt to maintain backwards compatibility.

 ## Contents